theapplegates/sequoia2/sq-subplot.md

 ~~~

-## Certificate extraction: `sq key extract-cert`
+## Certificate extraction: `sq toolbox extract-cert`

-This section covers extraction of certificates from keys: the `sq key
+This section covers extraction of certificates from keys: the `sq
-extract-certificate` subcommand and its variations.
+toolbox extract-certificate` subcommand and its variations.

 ### Extract certificate to the standard output